dJPoida/ha-bom-weather-card/README.md

 # TODO

 - Implement Tests
+- Move the TODO list to [Issues](https://github.com/dJPoida/ha-bom-weather-card/issues)
+- Split the README.md into smaller pieces aimed at contextual guidance for installation, development and contribution etc...
 - Find a way to use strict typing for Home Assistant Lit Components and remove the `no-unknown-tag-name` lit-plugin rule.
 - Limit the Entity Picker to only Weather Entities
 - Styles
   - Allow removing the card border
+  - Allow not using full color background
 - [Publish on HACS](https://www.hacs.xyz/docs/publish/)